- Breast Lift Procedure Overview

 The types of lifts are as follows:

-- Crescent Breast Lift (Mastopexy): Patients who require a minimal amount of lifting of the nipple and areola may be a candidate for a crescent mastopexy.
-This lift removes a small moon-shaped area of skin directly above the nipple and areola.
-When closed the nipple and areola are moved higher on the breast giving lift.
-This procedure uses a small well-hidden incision directly around the top boarder of the areola that is extremely well hidden and heals beautifully.
+- Crescent Breast Lift: Those who need minimal lifting of the areola may be the best candidates for a crescent mastopexy.
+This technique removes a small, moon-shaped section of skin above the areola.
+When this is closed, the areola is subsequently moved higher on the breast.
+This type of lift utilizes a small incision at the top border of the areola that is well-disguised and heals well.

 As a general principle in breast lifting, the more excess breast skin, and the lower the nipple areola is found on the front of the breast, the greater the lift required to give good shape.
 Dr. Zemmel believes that nearly all of his patients will accept a somewhat longer scar for the benefit of improved shape.
 Long term the scars of all breast lifts (periareolar, vertical, and full mastopexy) heal very well.
 Dr. Zemmel will make every effort to minimize scarring with accurate technique in surgery as well as meticulous postoperative care.
 Approximately 2 weeks after surgery, Dr. Zemmel’s patients will be placed on a regime of scar treatment.
 Six to twelve months after surgery many of Dr. Zemmel’s patients have very light, soft scars that blend into the surrounding breast contours.
 The scars are generally very well tolerated by most women and are hidden under clothing and bikini tops.

 If a breast implant is placed with your breast lift, Dr. Zemmel will use the same incision.
 The implant will be placed in a pocket directly under the breast tissue, or deeper, under the muscle of the chest wall.

 Dr. Zemmel and his team close all the incisions with fine absorbable sutures that give an excellent cosmetic result and do not need to be removed.